nashville-software-school/aws-deployment-instructions/README.md

 administrative user you created above.
 Either way, you will need the user's `accessKeyId` and `secretAccessKey` to connect the CLI.
 If you no longer have access to those credentials, you can [create new keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
-Note that AWS tools store your credentials under the `~/.aws` directory.
+Note that AWS tools store your credentials on your local machine under the `~/.aws` directory.
 You should be able to find them there.
 As always, if you create new keys, **store them securely**.

 You can find a video guide for installing the CLI [here](https://www.youtube.com/watch?v=fWbM5DLh25U&t=1s).